e-lie/renardo_reapy/docs/source/install_guide.rst

 Configure REAPER
 ****************

-REAPER has to be configured to be able to use reapy.
+REAPER has to be configured to be able to use renardo_reapy.
 First, open REAPER, then run the following in a terminal:

 (Windows)

 .. code-block:: bash

-    py -c "import reapy; reapy.configure_reaper()"
+    py -c "import renardo_reapy; renardo_reapy.configure_reaper()"

 (MacOS/Linux)

 .. code-block:: bash

-    python -c "import reapy; reapy.configure_reaper()"
+    python -c "import renardo_reapy; renardo_reapy.configure_reaper()"

 Finally, restart REAPER and you're good to go!